kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lab_Grouping_and_Aggregating_Advanced.md

         -- MOMENTUM INDICATORS
         CASE
-            WHEN MonthlyRevenue > LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
+            WHEN MonthlyRevenue > LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
-                 AND LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth) >
+                 AND LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth) >
-                     LAG(MonthlyRevenue, 2) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
+                     LAG(MonthlyRevenue, 2) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
             THEN 'ACCELERATING'
-            WHEN MonthlyRevenue > LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
+            WHEN MonthlyRevenue > LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
             THEN 'GROWING'
-            WHEN MonthlyRevenue < LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
+            WHEN MonthlyRevenue < LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
-                 AND LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth) <
+                 AND LAG(MonthlyRevenue, 1) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth) <
-                     LAG(MonthlyRevenue, 2) OVER (PARTITION BY Industry, DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
+                     LAG(MonthlyRevenue, 2) OVER (PARTITION BY Industry, d.DepartmentName ORDER BY PerformanceYear, PerformanceMonth)
             THEN 'DECLINING'
             ELSE 'STABLE'
         END AS MomentumTrend